learn-co-curriculum/java-mod-5-jpa-crud/README.md

         id=?
 ```

-Run `JpaReadStudent.main` query the student table to confirm the deletion.
+Run `JpaRead.main` query the student table to confirm the deletion.
 The program prints null since the student no longer exists in the database:

 ```text